Kidney Disease: A Family Story

 These patterns were significant because African Americans are four times as likely to have kidney disease as Caucasian Americans.
 The medical establishment attributed the higher incidence to hypertension, environmental and socio-economic factors.
-However, the more I listened to my patients, the more persuaded I became that there was a strong genetic link.
+However, the more I listened to my patients, the more persuaded I became that there was a strong genetic link with kidney disease.

 As the revolution in genetic research took off, I began working with scientists here at Wake Forest Baptist Medical Center and around the country to pinpoint the gene that seemed responsible for the high frequency of kidney disease.
 Our multi-center research team found a major gene less than one year ago.
 In fact, it is one of the strongest genetic effects in a common disease yet discovered.

 Although we don’t have a cure yet, we are searching to find one.
 Now we understand what led to the higher rate of kidney disease among our African- American patients.
 Kidney disease is a leading cause of disability and death, especially in the Southeast.
 Across the country, 7.5 out of every 100 African Americans will eventually develop end-stage kidney failure and require dialysis or a kidney transplant.
 In contrast, the rate among Caucasian Americans is 2 out of every 100.